espressif/esp-hosted/README.md

 ## Supported Transports

-ESP-Hosted uses SDIO and SPI as the transport interface for data and control path.
-The host acts as SDIO or SPI master whereas ESP32 acts as a corresponding slave.
+ESP-Hosted uses SDIO or SPI interface as a transport interface for data and control path.
+The host acts as SDIO or SPI host whereas ESP32 or ESP32-S2 acts as a corresponding ESP peripheral.
 Currently Raspberry Pi supports both SDIO and SPI transport and STM32 supports SPI transport.
+As a peripheral device, ESP32 supports both SDIO and SPI transport interfaces and ESP32-S2 supports SPI transport interface.

 For detailed explanation, please go through -
 1. [Using Raspberry-Pi as a Linux host](docs/Linux_based_host/Linux_based_readme.md)